Modern application platforms vs traditional development: which one actually costs less?

 • The core value is algorithmic complexity rather than business workflow

-When low-code wins
+When platform-accelerated delivery wins

-Low-code is often the better economic choice when:
+A modern application platform is often the better economic choice when:

 • The system is workflow-heavy (approvals, roles, validations, notifications)